Ketogenic diet: Revival

 The ketogenic diet achieved national media exposure in the US in October 1994, when NBC's Dateline television programme reported the case of Charlie Abrahams, son of Hollywood producer Jim Abrahams.
 The two-year-old had epilepsy that had remained uncontrolled by mainstream and alternative therapies.
 Abrahams discovered a reference to the ketogenic diet in an epilepsy guide for parents and brought Charlie to John M. Freeman at Johns Hopkins Hospital, which had continued to offer the therapy.
 Under the diet, Charlie's epilepsy was rapidly controlled and his developmental progress resumed.
 This inspired Abrahams to create the Charlie Foundation to promote the diet and fund research.
-A multicentre prospective study began in 1994, the results were presented to the American Epilepsy Society in 1996 and were published in 1998.
+A multicentre prospective study began in 1994; the results were presented to the American Epilepsy Society in 1996 and were published in 1998.
 There followed an explosion of scientific interest in the diet.
-In 1997, Abrahams produced a TV movie, ...First Do No Harm, starring Meryl Streep, in which a young boy's intractable epilepsy is successfully treated by the ketogenic diet.
+In 1997, Abrahams produced a TV drama film, ...First Do No Harm, starring Meryl Streep, in which a young boy's intractable epilepsy is successfully treated by the ketogenic diet.

 By 2007, the ketogenic diet was available from around 75 centres in 45 countries, and less restrictive variants, such as the modified Atkins diet, were in use, particularly among older children and adults.
 The ketogenic diet was also under investigation for the treatment of a wide variety of disorders other than epilepsy.